 You expected another round of interview but it never comes…or you’ve been turned down for a job you were excited about.
 No matter what stage you are at in the job search, it’s likely that rejection has reared its ugly head in your direction.

-Receiving a job rejection letter can be devastating, especially if you’ve been searching for a while.
+Receiving a job rejection can be devastating, especially if you’ve been searching for a while.
 It’s normal to feel disappointed and discouraged, but it is important to remember that a job rejection isn’t the end of the world.
 Instead of letting it get you down, use it as an opportunity to learn and grow.

 To succeed in your long-term goal of finding that next opportunity, you need to learn to cope with being turned down.
 Otherwise, it’s easy to let a momentary setback turn into a major career roadblock.